Student Preparation and Passwords

 Prerequisite and User Name—Your student roster for this term must be imported by your school or district.
 Or, someone with appropriate permissions needs to add the student individually.
 The Student User Name is specified at that time

-- Open the Students tab within MAP Skills.
+- Open the Passwords tab within MAP Skills.

 - Choose either method or combination of both:

 Custom—Useful if you already have passwords that your students will remember.
 Type it for each student, one at a time.
 It can be unique or the same for each student.